-This arrangement specifically provides that Youngblood is having Debtors pay their fees under an installment contract.
 The Court finds this problematic.
 As the UST points out, this arrangement violates the Idaho Rules of Professional Conduct.
-Those professional rules apply to attorneys practicing before this Court.
+Those professional rules apply to MEMORANDUM OF DECISION - 10 attorneys practicing before this Court.
 Local Bankruptcy Rule 9010.1(g) provides that the "members of the bar of this court shall adhere to the Rules of Professional Conduct promulgated and adopted by the Supreme Court of the State of Idaho.").
-Grimmett, 2017 WL 2437231 at 5.
+Grimmett, 2017 WL 2437231 at \5.

 Pertinent here, Idaho Rule of Professional Conduct 1.7 governs conflicts of interest and provides that a lawyer shall not represent a client if "there is a significant risk that the representation of one or more clients will be materially limited by ... the personal interests of the lawyer..."
 Idaho Rule of Professional Conduct 1.7(a).
 Such conflicts may be overcome if, inter alia, the client gives informed consent, confirmed in writing.
 Idaho Rule of Professional Conduct 1.7(b).
-The arrangement established in the Disclosure is essentially an installment payment plan, with the payments being assigned to a third-party for collection, giving Youngblood access to a line of credit.
+The arrangement established in the Disclosure is essentially an installment payment plan, and when the payments are assigned to a third-party for collection, Youngblood then has access to a line of credit.